SamieiSara/loan-risk-fraud-analytics/README.md

 ## 🎯 Business Problem
 Financial institutions generate a significant portion of their revenue through lending.
 However, poor risk assessment can lead to **loan defaults and financial losses**, while undetected fraud can further impact profitability.
-This project focuses on analyzing a loan portfolio to examine customer credit behavior, quantify risk levels, and uncover fraud patterns, providing a structured approach to monitoring portfolio health and supporting more accurate and consistent lending decisions.---
+This project focuses on analyzing a loan portfolio to examine customer credit behavior, quantify risk levels, and uncover fraud patterns, providing a structured approach to monitoring portfolio health and supporting more accurate and consistent lending decisions.

 ## 🧩 Dataset